Sumo

 Sumo wrestling is not only the national sport of Japan, but has connections to pro wrestling both in style of competition and in the fact that several former sumo wrestlers later moved into pro wrestling after their sumo careers ended.
 The sport itself dates back centuries and is deeply rooted in traditions and its many pre and post-match rituals, which are said to be offerings of prayers to the gods and for bountiful harvests, and also are said to ward off evil spirits among other things.
 Among notable sumo wrestlers who went on to pro wrestling is Akebono, who became one of the most successful former sumo in Pro wrestling and won several championships in different promotions.
 While most sumo wrestlers hail from Japan, a growing number come from Mongolia and there also are wrestlers from Russia, Kazakhstan, Georgia (country, not US state) and as far away as Ukraine and Brazil.
 Akebono came from the USA but became a Japanese citizen after retirement in order to keep his ring name.

 Today Grand Sumo consists of tournaments held every other month in odd months (January, March, May, July, September, November) featuring, on average, over 600 sumo wrestlers, or rikishi in Japanese, competing in 15-day tournaments.
-The sport is governed by the Japanese Sumo Association, or Nihon Sumo Kyokai, consisting primarily of former sumo wrestlers in various roles and current stablemasters, or heya, who also serve as judges during tournaments.
+The sport is governed by the Japan Sumo Association, or Nihon Sumo Kyokai, consisting of former sumo wrestlers in various roles and current stablemasters, or heya, who also serve as judges during tournaments.
 In fact, the current chairman is Hakkaku, the 61st Yokozuna.

-In tournaments each rank holds its own competition with wrestlers of the same rankings facing each other, except the top 5 rankings, also referred to collectively as makuuchi or similar, compete against each other in the top tier with the winner, or yusho, receiving the grand prize, the Emperor’s Cup.
+In tournaments each rank holds its own competition with wrestlers of the same rankings facing each other, except the top 5 rankings, also referred to collectively as makuuchi or similar.
+Makuuchi wrestlers compete against each other in the top tier with the winner, or yusho, receiving the grand prize, the Emperor’s Cup.
 Sometimes lower tier wrestlers will compete in higher ranks for one or more days when wrestlers withdraw due to injury/illness.
 Also, only Juryo and higher wrestlers compete all 15 days in a tournament, Makushita & lower compete only 7 days unless a Makushita makes multiple appearances in Juryo.
 Because of this, on very rare occasions a lower rank wrestler may compete in 8 matches.

 How to watch Grand Sumo in the US:

 NHK World Japan-broadcasts a 27-minute highlights program multiple times every day during tournaments featuring all makuuchi matches from each day in their entirety with English commentary.
-Also airs 50 minutes of LIVE coverage on Days 1 & 8 and 90 minutes LIVE on Day 15 (Final Day) which includes the final matches, champion’s award ceremony and interview with NHK.
+Also airs 50 minutes of LIVE coverage on Days 1, 8 & 14 and 90 minutes LIVE on Day 15 (Final Day) which includes the final matches, champion’s award ceremony and interview with NHK.
 Available on participating cable/satellite providers, online, on smart TV and mobile apps.
 For online and apps, it is 100% FREE TO WATCH, no cable/satellite provider or account creation is required.

 YouTube-if you search here odds are you will find people uploading taped matches each day or trying to livestream matches.
 This is how I watch Juryo & Makushita matches.
 Note that Sandanme, Jonidan & Jonokuchi matches usually don’t air.
+You can also find some match replays and more on the Japan Sumo Association channel and on the NHK World Japan channels.

 History: